RemcoPals/mlp-template/README2.md

 collaborator.
 Make sure this actually works.
 You can also arrange this with your TA before the deadline!**

+Run the main file from our github: https://github.com/RemcoPals/mlp-template

 **5. A short statement describing what each team member has contributed.**
 Cristina:Writing part of the model, documentation writing
 Jakub: Managing the GitHub rep, writing part of the model